 Aloysius Alzheimer, another German, discovered … What did he discover again?
 Yes, we know Alzheimer and dementia are usually not funny at all.
 It is tough for those affected and their families and friends.

-Merkel Cells and Cocaine
+PAL and Cocaine

 Walter Bruch invented a so-called color encoding system for analogue television called PAL.
 “Yes, my TV set uses PAL, pal.”
 It became the European format, while most of America uses a system called NTSC.
 What in the hell is the difference?
 No clue.